Social Work Degrees in New Mexico

 The costs of social work programs in New Mexico vary widely depending on the specific school, degree, and program.
 Bachelor’s degrees in social work at colleges and universities cost between about $4,000 and $80,000 for four years.
 Master’s degrees in social work in New Mexico cost between $3,000 and $60,000 for one to three years.
 Many master’s programs offer funding through assistantships.
 New Mexico does not offer online doctoral programs in social work.

 Additional fees may include the GRE, the ASWB exam, application fees, and continuing education.
 The GRE, which many graduate schools require applicants to take, costs $160.
 The ASWB exam costs $230 for the bachelor’s or master’s exam and $260 for the advanced or clinical exam.
 In New Mexico, the application fees for the LBSW, LMSW, and LCSW are $75, $100, and $125 respectively.
 The cost of continuing education varies depending on the specific course and school or organization offering the course.

-Directory of Social Work Programs in New Mexico
+Types of Social Work Licenses in New Mexico

 Studying social work prepares students for careers in several different settings working with diverse communities and demographics.
 Successful social workers are typically empathetic, organized, perceptive, and sensitive.
 They should possess high levels of social and cultural awareness.
 Social workers should also be skilled in listening, calmly managing stressful situations, and setting boundaries as well as teaching others how to set boundaries themselves.
 Below are five careers for which online social work degrees prepare students.